Content on this page was generated by AI and has not been manually reviewed.

 – Play sources: Decide which services to permit for your server YouTube, SoundCloud, Spotify connections where supported.
 Be mindful of copyright policies and platform terms.

 – Playlists: If your bot supports playlists, set up a shared server playlist for events or regular sessions to keep things organized.
+How to add bots to your discord server on pc the ultimate guide to Setup, Permissions, and Tips 2026

 How to use common podcast bot commands examples